Gametrics/standards/grc.md

 Copyright 2021 - Mike Parks, Alexander Parrish, and contributors

 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
-A copy of the license is included in the file [LICENSE.MD](https://raw.githubusercontent.com/Karunamon/grc/master/LICENSE.md), located in the same repository as the standard doc.
+A copy of the license is included in the file [LICENSE.MD](https://raw.githubusercontent.com/Karunamon/grc/master/LICENSE.md), located in the same repository as this standard doc.

 {backmatter}